axiom-data-science/portal-docs/DataCatalog.rst

 NetCDF libraries are available for every common scientific programming language including Python, R, Matlab, ODV, Java, and more.
 Unidata maintains a list of free software for manipulating or displaying NetCDF data.
 A good, simple program to start exploring NetCDF data is Unidata's ncdump, which runs on the command line and can quickly output netCDF data to your screen as ASCII.
 Panoply, hosted by NASA, is a free, relatively easy way to display gridded data, though it's not as straightforward to use as a scientific programming language.

 *******************************
-Download Non-visualized Data
+Download Non-visualized or Project Data
 *******************************

 Data Files from the Research Workspace
 ======================================

 The `Research Workspace <https://researchworkspace.com/intro/>`_ is a gateway to make project-based research data available publicly through the portal.
-Project data accessible through the catalog can be searched using the ``Advanced search options``.
+To search for project data in the catalog:

 #.
+Click on ``Advanced search options`` in the left sidebar and filter to ``Project Data``.
+#.
 Click on the title of interest in the catalog.
 #.
 Choose the ``Project Data`` tab.
 #.
 Browse through the individual data files that are displayed.
 By default, data files are organized by the folder directory from the Research Workspace.
 #.
 Click the name of the data file of interest to download it to your computer.
 #.
-Click on the "Metadata" icon to the right of the data resource title to view the associated metadata.
+Click on the ``Metadata`` icon to the right of the resource title to view the associated metadata.

 For more information about publishing data to the portal from the Research Workspace read `here <https://workspace.aoos.org/help/PublishingData.html>`_.